HenrikEckermann/James-Stein-and-Bayesian-partial-pooling/README.md

 James-Stein can help us understand multilevel models
 ----------------------------------------------------

 I recently noticed someone—I wish I could recall who—tweet about Efron and Morris’s classic paper, [*Stein’s Paradox in Statistics*](http://statweb.stanford.edu/~ckirby/brad/other/Article1977.pdf).
-I was vaguely aware of the paper, but hadn’t taken the chance to read it.
+At the time, I was vaguely aware of the paper but hadn’t taken the chance to read it.
 The tweet’s author mentioned how good a read it was.
 Now I’ve looked at it, I concur.
 I’m not a sports fan, but I really appreciated their primary example using batting averages from baseball players in 1970.
 It clarified why partial pooling leads to better estimates than taking simple averages.
 In this project, I’ll walk out their example in R and then link it to contemporary Bayesian multilevel models.

 ### I assume things.

 For this project, I’m presuming you are familiar with linear regression, vaguely familiar with the basic differences between frequentist and Bayesian approaches to fitting regression models, and have heard of multilevel models.
-All code in is [R](https://www.r-project.org/about.html), with a heavy use of the [tidyverse](https://www.tidyverse.org)—which you might learn a lot about [here](http://r4ds.had.co.nz), especially [chapter 5](http://r4ds.had.co.nz/transform.html)—, and the [brms package](https://github.com/paul-buerkner/brms).
+All code in is [R](https://www.r-project.org/about.html), with a heavy use of the [tidyverse](https://www.tidyverse.org)—which you might learn a lot about [here](http://r4ds.had.co.nz), especially [chapter 5](http://r4ds.had.co.nz/transform.html)—, and the [brms package](https://github.com/paul-buerkner/brms) for Bayesian regression.

 ### Behold the `baseball` data.